albumentations-team/albumentations/CONTRIBUTING.md

 This command sets up the pre-commit hooks based on the configurations found in `.pre-commit-config.yaml` at the root of the repository.

-3. **Run pre-commit hooks:**
+3. **Running pre-commit hooks:**

-Pre-commit will now automatically run on each commit.
-However, you can manually run the checks on all files in the repository with:
+Pre-commit will automatically run the configured hooks on each commit.
+You can also manually run the hooks on all files in the repository with:

 ```bash
 pre-commit run --all-files